xabbu42/Master/arbeit.md

 that proof.

 2\.\ case: $A$ is a side formula in the last rule of one of the two proofs.
-We distinguish the follow ing subcases:
+We distinguish the following subcases:

 2\.1 case: $A$ is a side formula in the last rule of $𝒯_R$, which is not a $(⊂ □)$ rule.
 By induction hypothesis we can cut the weakened